CONCEPT ANALYSIS

 Institutional Curation

-The Curators Guild charges ยข200-800 per hour for domain-specific filtering.
-At the upper end, a Guild analyst processes approximately 40,000 content fragments per session, applying human judgment to determine which ones a client should see.
+charges ยข200-800 per hour for domain-specific filtering.
+At the upper end, a analyst processes approximately 40,000 content fragments per session, applying human judgment to determine which ones a client should see.
 The service is genuine.
 The analysts are skilled.
 The prices reflect scarcity โ€” trained human attention is the one resource the content generation industry cannot manufacture.

 Guild clients report 73% reduction in decision fatigue.
 They also report spending 40% more on content-adjacent products, because the filtered stream is optimized for relevance, and relevance correlates with purchase intent.
-The Guild's marketing emphasizes the first number.
-The Attention Economy's internal analytics emphasize the second.
+The 's marketing emphasizes the first number. 's internal analytics emphasize the second.

 The institutional tier is the luxury market โ€” the personal sommelier of information.
 The sommelier is real.
 The sommelier also works for the vineyard.